-Option 1 (for students who do not wish to qualify for advancement to Ph.D. study): The successful completion of at least two advanced courses (400-level or higher) in the original language of a literary tradition other than the Anglophone.
+Terminal: The successful completion of at least two advanced courses (400-level or higher) in the original language of a literary tradition other than the Anglophone.

-Option 2 (for students who wish to qualify for advancement to Ph.D. study): The successful completion of at least three advanced courses (400-level or higher) in the original languages of two literary traditions other than the Anglophone.
+Transitional: The successful completion of at least three advanced courses (400-level or higher) in the original languages of two literary traditions other than the Anglophone.
 Alternatively, students may combine the successful completion of two such courses in one literary tradition with an examination administered by the Comparative Literature Department demonstrating a linguistic ability and literary knowledge equivalent to an advanced course in the other literary tradition.